Trusted Analytics & Recommendations to Help You Grow

 UNH Cooperative Extension provides soil analysis and fertilizer recommendations to farmers, homeowners and researchers.
 Recommendations are based on the latest research and are specific to the crop being grown.

-If you are mailing in sample(s), please note that we have a new mailing address!
-Please send all samples to the address below.
+If you are mailing in sample(s), please send to:

 Barton Hall B206